Ziadkhaled8/EmployeeCrudApp.API/README.md

 2. **Configure your DB connection string:**
    - Go to `appsettings.json`
-   - Set your connection string in `DefaultConnection`
+   - Set your connection string in `con`

 3. **Run EF Core Migrations:**
    ```bash